maxfloresv/maxfloresv/README.md

 ## Aló 👋
+I'm a 20 y.o. developer from Santiago, Chile.

 ---
-I'm a 20 y.o. developer from Santiago, Chile.
+### 📚 Interests
 Some of my areas of interest in CS are:
 * Robotics
 * Artificial Intelligence
 * Software Engineering